Buying an Existing Log Home?

 Finally, could you determine the structure’s position on the landscape?
 Hopefully, the address will bring up a Google Maps image.
 From there, you may be able to answer these questions:

-• What trees are near the home?
+• What trees are nearest the home?

 • Are there a lot of shrubs?